Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 It is almost like an impulse action.

-It also helps them to walk around so quietly without noise, thus the saying “as stealth as a cat.’’
+It also helps them walk around quietly without noise, thus the saying “as stealth as a cat.”

-A fascinating fact about claws retraction is that it is a passive action, whereas on the other hand, claws protraction is an active process.
+A fascinating fact about claw retraction is that it is a passive action, whereas, on the other hand, claw protraction is an active process.

 Retraction involves the shortening of dorsal elastic ligaments.